 Then, you’ll add thick rounds of sweet potatoes, quartered red onions (or even eighths), clusters of broccoli or thick rounds of zucchini.

-Drizzle on some olive oil, add your seasonings (salt, pepper and garlic powder work great, but you already know I use Seasonello* when roasting) and then bake at high heat, flipping over the sweet potatoes and stirring the vegetables at the halfway point.
+Drizzle on some olive oil, add your seasonings (salt, pepper and garlic powder work great, but I use Seasonello [affiliate link].
+Roast at high heat, flipping over the sweet potatoes and stirring the vegetables at the halfway point.

 The zucchini can stay in there the whole time with the chicken, but if you use broccoli, you’ll need to remove it after 40 minutes, before it gets too charred.